 Eliza McCardle Johnson

-Eliza McCardle Johnson was the wife of 17th President Andrew Johnson and First Lady of the United States from 1865-1869.
+Eliza McCardle Johnson was the wife of the 17th President, Andrew Johnson.
+She served as First Lady of the United States from 1865 to 1869.

 “I knew he’d be acquitted; I knew it,” declared Eliza McCardle Johnson, told how the Senate had voted in her husband’s impeachment trial.
 Her faith in him had never wavered during those difficult days in 1868, when her courage dictated that all White House social events should continue as usual.